freenas/freenas-docs/userguide/system.rst

   the broadcast segment of the network.
 It can be any unused number between *1* and *255*.

-* **Critical for Failover:** check this box if a failover should occur when this interface becomes unavailable.
+* **Critical for Failover:** enable this option if a failover should occur when this interface becomes unavailable.
 How many seconds it takes for that failover to occur depends upon the value of the :guilabel:`Timeout`, as described in
   :numref:`Table %s <failover_opts_tab>`.
-  This checkbox is interface-specific, allowing you to have different settings for a management network and a data network.
-Note that checking this box requires the *Virtual IP* to be set and that at least one interface needs to be set as :guilabel:`Critical for Failover` to configure failover.
+  This option is interface-specific, allowing different settings for a management network and a data network.
+Note that enabling this option requires the *Virtual IP* to be set and that at least one interface needs to be set as :guilabel:`Critical for Failover` to configure failover.

-* **Group:** this drop-down menu is grayed out unless the :guilabel:`Critical for Failover` checkbox is checked.
-This box allows grouping multiple, critical-for-failover interfaces.
+* **Group:** this drop-down menu is grayed out unless the :guilabel:`Critical for Failover` option is selected.
+This option allows grouping multiple, critical-for-failover interfaces.
 In this case, all of the interfaces in a group must go down before failover occurs.
 This can be a useful configuration in a